MonisolaOye/HR-Attrition/README.md

      PICTURE!

-_**Replacing Values**_: I replaced he column JobRole contains number 1-4.
+_**Replacing Values**_: I replaced the column JobRole contains number 1-4.
 From the dataset source, they represent the following:

 Job Role